CS445-PACU/RESTfulAPI_PHP_Practice/README.md

 #  RESTfulAPI_PHP_Practice

-Access [OpenLibrary.org](https://openlibrary.org/developers/api) to search for books.
+For this activity, you will build PHP pages to query the OpenLibray.org [OpenLibrary.org](https://openlibrary.org/developers/api) API to display information about the selected book to the user.
+The file chooseBook.html is written for you and will allow the user to search by title or by ISBN.

+To search the [Book API](https://openlibrary.org/dev/docs/api/books) with an ISBN use a URL like: https://openlibrary.org/api/books?bibkeys=ISBN:9780062073570&format=json&jscmd=data

+To search the [Search API](https://openlibrary.org/dev/docs/api/search) with a title use a URL like: https://openlibrary.org/search.json?title=Contact

+You can add more data for your users  querying the [Author API](https://openlibrary.org/dev/docs/api/authors)

-Later, access [data.oregon.gov](https://dev.socrata.com/foundry/data.oregon.gov/hqhe-shsc) to find social media sites run by the State of Oregon.
+For further practice, you can implement getORSocMediaSite.php to allow the user to search [data.oregon.gov](https://dev.socrata.com/foundry/data.oregon.gov/hqhe-shsc) to find social media sites run by the State of Oregon.

 ## Files